BE Informed No.

 for that, but it was a very heavy price for you to pay.
 It is clear in the outcome of numerous rulemaking proceedings over

 the subsequent years, the lesson of grandfathering has been learned well.

-and without pecuniary interest – at least part-time - you are welcome to rejoin our amateur service community.
-It is
+without pecuniary interest – at least part-time - you are welcome to rejoin our amateur service community.
+It is still

 but their exams are vastly more accessible than back in the day.
 You might even be able to get your old call sign back under

 the vanity system.
 No longer do you have to have in-service time before advancing to a higher operator class.

 Many changes have occurred while you were away.